Making the world a better place P.E.A.C.E. by P.E.A.C.E.

 Hi, I’m Akila and like you, I would like to live a fulfilling life; one that is filled with joy as well as one that makes a meaningful difference in the world.
 This blog is a collection of my reflections on making the world (our inner world and outer world) a better place, ‘P.E.A.C.E. by P.E.A.C.E.’
 My reflections are my personal journey in exploring various big and small ideas related to living well and doing good, so you will find that the ideas may be imperfect and evolving over time.
 My goal is to share, connect and improve, so I would be grateful to anyone would like to join in this journey.

 Ultimately, we all want PEACE–inner peace, outer peace, universal peace.
 This is my vision and this blog is one piece (or ‘peace’) of that puzzle.
 I developed a passion for global justice and mindful living from a young age.
 I have spent over a decade now, reading, reflecting, learning and writing about how to live an optimal life; one that finds the right balance between enjoying life in earnest, while continually giving back and doing as much good as possible.
-My academic and professional pursuits in psychology, education, and teacher, have added to my body of knowledge and experience.
+My academic and professional pursuits in psychology, education, child studies and equity have added to my body of knowledge and experience.
 I’m a mother, an educator, a continually striving creative and critical-thinker, an amateur artist (dance is my thing!), and more.
 But above all, I’m an authentic, caring human being passionate about making the world a better place.

 I think that a fulfilling life boils down to two big parts: enjoying life and doing good.